 Obviously, FairTax would create a major upheaval in the tax structure of the United States, and it’s the only current proposed bill that involves eliminating income tax.
 Does it stand a chance?
 More importantly, is it even viable or fair?

-In “Replacing the Income Tax With a National Sales Tax,” FOX Business stocks editor Elizabeth MacDonald enumerates the pros and cons of doing just that.
+In “Replacing the Income Tax With a National Sales Tax” (article has been removed) FOX Business stocks editor Elizabeth MacDonald enumerates the pros and cons of doing just that.
 She criticizes the Obama Administration’s use of the IRS as “an enforcer of ad hoc policy that neurotically changes every day,” but warns that a strong argument against a national tax is that “bureaucrats simply can’t help themselves from larding more taxes on top of each other.”
 She says a national sales tax can also unfairly hit the poor, bringing the issue of “fairness” to a standstill.

 Forbes contributor David John Marotta disagrees with the FairTax.
 In his article, “Is a National Sales Tax Really Fair?” he counters the definition of “progressive” income or taxes measured by income equality because they do not accurately measure what we consider wealth.
 The FairTax seeks to tax only money that is spent.
 In fact, they seem to suggest on their site that lower income earners need only to be frugal to save money with their system.